floshin/dhamma/dhamma.md

 in understanding this, one understands the dhamma and its point -- which is the "awakening of the dhamma eye", i. e. becoming independent of others in interpreting the dhamma, becoming able to understand it experientially.

+## Sense Restraint

+> Anigha: "(they) make compromises in their virtue and their awareness of uncomfortable truths"

 ## Yoniso Manasikara

 https://www.reddit.com/r/HillsideHermitage/comments/171sdfm/am_i_kidding_myself_by_thinking_streamentry_is/